Particular/docs.particular.net/samples/hosting/generic-host/sample.md

 - nservicebus/hosting/assembly-scanning
 ---

-The sample uses the Generic Host and the [`Microsoft.Extensions.Hosting.WindowsServices`](https://www.nuget.org/packages/Microsoft.Extensions.Hosting.WindowsServices/) nuget package to host NServiceBus as a console application or as a Windows Service using the Generic Host underneath.
+The sample uses the Generic Host and the [`Microsoft.Extensions.Hosting.WindowsServices`](https://www.nuget.org/packages/Microsoft.Extensions.Hosting.WindowsServices/) nuget package to host NServiceBus as a Windows Service using the Generic Host underneath.

 downloadbutton